phug-php/website/doc/en/overview.md

 verbose.
 And even if we must send HTML to the browser, we can use an other cleaner language and compile it.

-A lot a template engines just allow to insert dynamic elements inside HTML, with an engine like Phug, you will no longer write HTML at all and will benefit many features: layouts, mixins, conditions, iterations, etc.
+A lot of template engines just allow to insert dynamic elements inside HTML, with an engine like Phug, you will no longer write HTML at all and will benefit many features: layouts, mixins, conditions, iterations, etc.

-Note that Phug support several versions and doctypes of HTML but also XML, and you van easily create any format you would need; as you can customize expressions handling, etc. Phug has much options and extension possibilities, *very* much.
+Note that Phug supports several versions and doctypes of HTML but also XML, and you can easily create any format you would need; as you can customize expressions handling, etc. Phug has much options and extension possibilities, *very* much.